clicon/clixon-docs/standards.rst

    - re-match()
    - enum-value()
    - bit-is-set()

+See also support of standard XPath functions `XML and XPath`_

 * if-feature-expr() is restricted to single layer expressions with and/or (7.20.2):
    - ``x and y`` and ``x or y`` is supported